microsoftgraph/microsoft-graph-docs/concepts/teams-private-channels-management.md

 # Management of private channels in Microsoft Teams

 Microsoft Teams contains private channels that can be managed using Microsoft Graph APIs.
-For more information on the private channels, see [Teams private channels](https://docs.microsoft.com/microsoftteams/private-channels).
+For more information on the private channels, see [Private channels in Microsoft Teams](/microsoftteams/private-channels).

 The Microsoft Graph API methodology can be used to configure privileges that allow management of private channels.